aihua-li12/Biclustering-SSVD/index.md

 ## Introduction

-Based on the paper **Biclustering via Sparse Singular Value Decomposition** written by **Mihee Lee**, **Haipeng Shen**, **Jianhua Z. Huang**, and **J.S.
-Marron** from University of North Carolina at Chapel Hill [1], this project tries to investigate, develop, and realize biclustering by utilizing Sparse Singular Value Decomposition (SSVD).
+This is an introduction page for Python package `SSVDpkg_663proj21`.

-SSVD is a tool for biclustering by seeking the low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.
-This project realizes the SSVD algorithm and optimizes the process.
+Sparse singular value decomposition (SSVD) is an algorithm for biclustering proposed by **Biclustering via Sparse Singular Value Decomposition** written by **Mihee Lee**, **Haipeng Shen**, **Jianhua Z. Huang**, and **J.S.
+Marron** from University of North Carolina at Chapel Hill [1].
+It is realized by low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.

-Simulations, application on the tumor data set [2], and comparative analysis between SSVD, SVD, and SPCA are included in the report.
-Results are accessible in the corresponding Jupyter notebooks.
+Package `SSVDpkg_663proj21` provides functions to realize the SSVD algorithm and optimizes the process.
+We have also provided simulation examples and data applications on the tumor dataset [2].
+Besides, comparative analysis between SSVD, SVD, and SPCA are included in the report.
+The complete report are accessible on the source page https://github.com/aihua-li12/STA663-final-project-AY.

 ## Basic Usage